This message is being sent on behalf of City Manager Shasa Curl

 Meetings and events of note in the past week include the following:

-- Met with Interim City Attorney Dave Aleshire, Deputy City Manager Anil Comelo, Henry Gardner, and other consultants regarding financial matters;
+- Met with Interim Deputy City Manager Anil Comelo, Finance Director Delmy Cuellar, Henry Gardner, and consultants to discuss pension obligation bonds

 Continued one-on-one weekly meetings with members of the City Council, community members, the Management Leadership Team, Department Heads in our one-on-one check-ins, City Attorney’s Office, and various City staff members.